plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 When an attachment method has no registered creator for its category, it:

 1. logs that no dispatcher can be attached;
-2. leaves the existing configuration callback unchanged;
+2. leaves the existing callback unchanged;
 3. returns `null`.

 A missing creator is not an exception because applications may intentionally omit any of the four integrations.